-Finally, to better incentivise building professionals and construction workers to upskill in the area, a self-assessment tool will be developed to allow them to easily identify the steps they need to take to upskilling and accreditation.
+Finally, to better incentivise building professionals and construction workers to upskill in the area, a self-assessment tool will be developed to allow them to easily identify the steps they need to take to upskill and achieve accreditation.

-Organisations and individuals interested in learning more about this process and next steps should contact Marion – Marion@igbc.ie or call 01 681 5862.
+Organisations and individuals interested in learning more about this project should contact Marion – Marion@igbc.ie or call 01 681 5862.